Pirot carpet: Overview

 Carpet weaving in Pirot dates back to the Middle Ages.
 One of the first mentions of the Pirot kilim in written sources date to 1565, when it was said that the šajkaši boats on the Danube and Drava were covered with Pirot kilims.

 Pirot was once the most important rug-making centre in the Balkans.
 Pirot is located on the historical main highway which linked central Europe with Constantinople.
-An interesting characteristic of some Pirot style carpets is the inscription of the Serbian or Bulgarian weaver and the year in which the carpet was weaved.
+An interesting characteristic of some Pirot style carpets is the inscription of the Serbian or Bulgarian weaver and the year in which the carpet was woven.

 Today many classical examples of Pirot kilims can be found throughout Bosnia, Bulgaria, Croatia, Montenegro, Serbia, Turkey, and in many other international collections.
 One of the chief qualities are the effects achieved through the choice and arrangement of colours.
 In the beginning of the 19th century plant dyes were replaced by aniline colourings.